 The Agricultural Pest Act provides authority for the Minister to declare as a pest or nuisances any animal, bird, insect, plant or disease which negatively impacts the environment and/or agricultural production.

 Legislation enables inspectors and local authorities to deal with these Pests & Nuisances.
 The Municipal District of Provost is responsible for protecting the agricultural productivity of the municipality by controlling native and introduced pests.

 Landowners are accountable for controlling pests on their properties.

 Agricultural Pests Act and Regulation

 The Agricultural Pest Act directs that declared Agricultural Pests must be controlled, while Agricultural Nuisances may be controlled.

 Pest Control Officers

 The local contacts for pest control are:

-If you think you have seen a rat, or any suspected rat sign, please contact one of them, and they will be more then happy to come investigate and help out if any problems are found.
+If you think you have seen a rat, or any suspected rat sign, please contact one of them to come investigate and help out if any problems are found.